Noaaan/MythicMetals/PATCHNOTES.md

 Reduced Midas Gold Discard Chance.
 Improved the effect Luck has on Midas Gold bartering.
 Increased Durasteel yield from full ores when using a Tier 3 Forge Controller.
+Improved Bronze tool textures.
 Reduced the levels of the following abilities:
 - Holy (For anyone wondering, Holy is just extra levels of Smite): 4 -> 3
 - Natural Fire Protection: 2 -> 1
 - Natural Feather Falling: 4 -> 3

 ### Fixes
 Fixed an issue where Natural Armor Enchants would not apply correctly.
 Fixed an issue where breaking blocks with Hammers would not respect the player.
 Fixed an issue where Banglum Ores are not triggered by the Orichalcum Hammer.

 # 0.16.3
 Gave Palladium Natural Fire Resistance, reducing damage taken from fire sources.